Laboratory of Chemistry Applied to Food

 Course contents summary

-Different techniques will be considered for: preparing and analyzing solutions, extraction and chromatographic separation, synthesis of food-interest molecules, extraction and purification or reaction products, food analysis techniques, and finally techniques for treating of the data obtained from the analysis.
+Different techniques will be considered for: preparing and analyzing solutions, extraction and chromatographic separation, synthesis of food-interest molecules, extraction and purification or reaction products, food analysis techniques, and finally techniques for analytical data treatment.

 -P. Cabras, A. Martelli, "Chimica degli alimenti“, Ed.
 Piccin (Padova, 2004)